 - South Asian Studies track

 By the end of the final semester in residence, students are expected to demonstrate, either by departmental examination or the successful completion of courses at the appropriate level, advanced competence in Chinese, Japanese, Hindi, or Sanskrit, defined generally as corresponding to the fourth-year level of language coursework in Chinese or Japanese and the third-year level in Hindi and Sanskrit.

 The following apply to all MA candidates:

-- The MA Program in Civilizations comprises 30 semester hours of course work, 24 of which must be taken in residence.
+- The MA Program in Asian Civilizations comprises 30 semester hours of course work, 24 of which must be taken in residence.
 Students may petition for additional non-residence credits in approved study abroad programs taken after entering the MA program.
 Such additional credits must have the approval of the department and the dean of the Graduate College.